-What’s a job seeker to do, to keep their resume out of the black hole?
+What’s a job seeker to do, to deal with ATS and the executive resume?

 The lesson here is that networking is still the best way to land a good-fit job.
 Here’s the advice I give to my clients regarding ATS:

 Network your way into your target companies, circumventing the gatekeepers and therefore ATS, for as long as you can.
 If a candidate makes a person-to-person connection with a hiring manager and becomes an even somewhat known entity BEFORE their resume goes into ATS, they’re more likely to sail through the ATS.

 Send the people you’re networking with 3 versions of your resume: